Quratulain-qurat97/superstore-retail-analysis/README.md

 Insight 8:

-Central has the worst regional margin but only 2 loss-making states.
-Other regions have 3.
-Texas having revenue of $172K but losses –$25K with the profit margin of -14.83% and for Illinois the revenue is  $79.5K but losses -$12K with the profit margin of -15.11%.
-If we compare them with other Regions who have 3 states where we are losing profit like West and South that simply mean they are giving us the least profit they are not the only one affecting our profit.
+Central has 2 loss-making states Texas having revenue of $172K but losses –$25K with profit margin of -14.83% and Illinois having the revenue of $79.5K but losses -$12K with profit margin of -15.11%.
+East also has 2 loss-making states Pennsylvania having revenue of $116K losing -$15K profit margin of -13.27% and Ohio generating the revenue of $78K but losses -$16K profit margin of -21.15%.
+West has 3 loss-making states Arizona, Colorado and Oregon.
+South also has 3 loss-making states are Florida, North Carolina and Tennessee where profit margin is negative.
+Loss-making states exist across all four regions, not just Central.
 The business should conduct an urgent state-level discount audit, prioritizing Texas and Ohio which represent the largest absolute losses.
 Simply reducing discounting in these states could potentially recover tens of thousands in lost profit.